Content Marketing 101: Everything You Need to Know to Get Started with a Content Marketing Campaign

 More time spent on-site

-Publishing more content for your website makes your website bigger, with more indexed pages in search engines.
+Publishing more high quality content for your website makes it bigger, with more indexed pages in search engines.
 And as long as you keep your readers interested, more is better.
-It means the average user’s going to spend more time hopping between your pages, learning more about your brand, and you’ll have more opportunities to eventually nail down a conversion.
+It means the average user's going to spend more time hopping between your pages and learning more about your brand, and you'll have more opportunities to eventually nail down a conversion.
 Speaking of which…

 Higher conversion rate

-Conversions are where you make your money, so obviously the more you get, the better.
-You might have a landing page contact page or product pages doing a lot of the work for you here, but don’t underestimate the power of a call-to-action in a well-written blog article, or YouTube video, or podcast radio show.
+Conversions are where you make your money, so obviously, the more you get, the better.
+You might have a landing page, contact page, or product pages doing a lot of the work for you here, but don't underestimate the power of a call-to-action in a well-written blog article, YouTube video, or podcast radio show.

 SEO visibility and traffic